nduc03/gpu-passthrough-grub-entry/README.md

 ## Create custom GRUB entry for NVIDIA GPU passthrough

-Tested and worked on Ubuntu 25
+Tested and worked on Ubuntu 25.04 with AMD system

 May create a script to automate these steps in the future.